 Sigrid Nunez has published several novels, including A Feather on the Breath of God, Naked Sleeper, Mitz: The Marmoset of Bloomsbury, For Rouenna, and The Last of Her Kind.
 Her most recent book is Sempre Susan: A Memoir of Susan Sontag.
 Her work has also appeared in several anthologies, including two Pushcart Prize volumes and four anthologies of Asian-American literature.
 Nunez has also been the recipient of a Whiting Writer’s Award and of a residency from the Lannan Foundation.
 She was the 2000–01 Rome Prize Fellow in Literature at the American Academy in Rome.
 In 2003, she was elected as a Literature Fellow to the American Academy of Arts and Sciences.
 Nunez has taught at Amherst College, Smith College, Columbia University, and The New School, and has been a visiting writer or writer in residence at Washington University, Baruch College, Vassar College, Boston University, and the University of California, Irvine, among others.
 She served as a Pew Fellowships panelist for the Center in 2009.

-In 1996 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 28 dance and theater organizations in the greater Philadelphia region.
+In 2000 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 47 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.

-In 1999 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 46 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.
+In 2003 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 63 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.

 Paul Fierlinger is an animator and a 1997 Pew Fellow.